 - A maximum of 6 credits of transfer is allowed

 Additional Certification Requirements

-addition to the course requirements.
-Candidates must also pass the Content Specialty Test in ENL teaching."
+- Candidates must also pass the Content Specialty Test in ENL teaching.

 Course Work Requirements